forestryio/forestry.io/hugo/content/blog/forestry-is-moving-to-wordpress.md

 ![](/uploads/2018/03/wp-2.png)

-There’s almost 55.000 plugins.
+There’s almost 55,000 plugins.
 No other platform provides as vast a portfolio of plugins as WordPress does.
-The ability to quickly add and remove a plugin that implement state-of-the-art technologies is important.
+The ability to quickly add and remove a plugin that implements state-of-the-art technologies is important.
 And there’s always a fallback plugin if one should fail ([Alternatives to 66 Dead WP Plugins](https://www.whoishostingthis.com/compare/wordpress/dead-plugins/)).

 Maintenance and security issues with WordPress are well-known but the team at WordPress is working constantly on [crushing bugs and fixing vulnerabilities](https://core.trac.wordpress.org/tickets/latest).